HutoriHunzu/quansys/docs/guides/simulations.md

 ---

-## 🚀 Using Simulation Classes
+## Using Simulation Classes

 !!! example "Importing and Executing a Simulation"
     ```python
-    from pyhfss.simulation import EigenmodeAnalysis, QuantumEpr
+    from pyhfss.simulation import EigenmodeAnalysis

     analysis = EigenmodeAnalysis(
         design_name="MyDesign",